maxpblum/make-album/README.md

   may be grouped together on the same page after a pagination change.
 To ensure some consistency, use forced page breaks to block any automatic re-pagination for the enclosed list of photos.
+  * One common layout edit you might want is to take a single photo and enlarge it, giving it its own row or column.
+Here's a simple way to do this:
+    1. Enlarge the photo by giving it a larger *cross-axis size*.
+If the page has rows, give the photo a larger *height*.
+If it has columns, give the photo a larger width.
+Example:
+       ```
+       .photo.abc {
+         height: 60%;  /* 60% of the available page height */
+       }
+       ```
+    2. If the other photos on the page should shrink, edit their height first, like this:
+       ```
+       .page.abc .photo {
+         height: 35%;
+       }
+       .photo.abc {
+         height: 60% !important;
+       }
+       ```

 ### Direct in-browser editing